 Kathleen Raven Wildwood is a clinical herbalist and the founder and director of Wildwood Institute in Middleton, WI.
 Rooted in her passion for plants (especially local!), people and the Earth, Kathleen has studied and practiced in shamanic, scientific and Western herbal traditions for over 25 years.
 Her Herbal Apprenticeship Program, the only Clinical-level training program in Wisconsin, just celebrated its 15th anniversary.
 The former President of the Madison Herbal Institute, she has taught workshops at national herb conferences including the Southeast Wise Women Conference and United Plant Savers.
 In her local area, she has taught workshops at Meriter Hospital, UW Medical School, and Edgewood College.
 Kathleen focuses her teaching around the Four Directions of Information: Herbal Traditions, Science, Intuition and Personal Experience.

 Lise Wolff, Registered Herbalist, AHG

 In 2010 and 2011 Lise taught at the University of Minnesota Center for Spirituality and Healing as a part of the School of Nursing curriculum for the Doctor of Nursing Practice.
 Fall 2010 Lise was appointed to the academic faculty of St. Katherine University.
 As adjunct professor, she teaches the Herbology course for the Master of Arts in Holistic Health Studies.
-Beyond herbalism, her other great loves include her husband and 5 year old son Nick, without whom a photo just isn’t worth taking.
+Beyond herbalism, her other great loves include her husband and her son Nick.